-In Benin, our partnership with VIA-ME culminated in a highlevel scientific event that reinforced national momentum for health innovation.
-The meeting resulted in renewed commitments to long-term investment in research and development, building on initiatives such as the creation of the Research and Innovation Agency of Benin (ABRI) and the PRISE platform.
+In Benin, our partnership with VIA-ME culminated in a high-level scientific event that reinforced national momentum for health innovation.
+The meeting resulted in renewed commitments to long-term investment in research and development, building on initiatives such as the creation of the Beninese Agency for Research and Innovation (ABRI) and the PRISE platform.
 A highlight of the event was the recognition of three women entrepreneurs in health research and development, who received awards for their outstanding contributions underscoring the vital role of women in driving innovation.